American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 Ideally the translator would use facial recognition as an upgrade to just face detection.
 This way the user could pick someone out of a crowd to communicate with.
-The app Would also be in the form of a an apk so that the user would be able to translate On the spot as opposed to finding a computer.
-The user could open an app on their phone and point the camera and start translating.
+The app would be more useful when installed on a phone, allowing the user to be able to translate on the spot as opposed to finding a computer.
+The user could open an app on their phone, point the camera and start translating.
 Most obviously there needs to be a a complete dictionary of translations so that a complete conversation could be held.
+Also, the translator could serve as a ASL teacher.
+Signs.py already contains links to see a youtube video of the word the user is wanting to sign but a database somewhere of a complete dictionary of words that would be reachable at any time and would not change would work best.

 INSTALLATION/CONFIGURATION